Massachusetts Traffic Ticket Law Firm

 At Caselden Law, we offer fixed fee legal services for both civil and criminal offenses in Massachusetts, including, but not limited to:

 - Unlicensed Operation

 - Operating After Suspension

 - Operating to Endanger

 If you have received a citation for a criminal driving offense, it is important to speak with an attorney as soon as possible.
 Our firm is available around the clock to speak with you about your situation and provide you with a quote for your case.
 Contact us to speak with an attorney about your case.

 Clerk Magistrate Hearings for Traffic Tickets in Massachusetts

-At the Clerk Magistrate Hearing, a police officer will represent the department and present the police’s case to the clerk magistrate.
-After the officer has presented their case, you or your attorney will be afforded an opportunity to present your defense to the clerk magistrate.
-At the conclusion of the hearing, the clerk magistrate will find you either responsible or not-responsible for the traffic ticket.
-If the clerk magistrate does not rule in your favor, you may then appeal the decision and go before a judge at a Judge Appeal.
+At the Clerk Magistrate Hearing for a civil offense, a police officer will represent the department and present the police’s case to the clerk magistrate.
+After the officer has presented their case, your attorney will be afforded an opportunity to present your defense and arguments to the clerk magistrate.
+Following the ruling of the magistrate, you will be given the option of appealing the decision to the Judge.

-Should you request a Judge Appeal, the officer or Trooper who issued the citation must be present.
-The case will be called in court at a subsequent hearing date and the police officer will testify as to what he or she witnessed which lead to the issuance of the citation.
+Should you request a Judge Appeal, the case will be called in court at a subsequent hearing date and the police officer or State Trooper will testify as to what he or she witnessed.
 After the officer has concluded his or her presentation, you or your attorney will have the opportunity to cross-examine the police officer about his or her testimony.
 Next, you or your traffic ticket attorney will present your defense to the judge, who will then make a ruling on the traffic ticket.
 Importantly, this process does not apply to tickets for criminal traffic offenses.

 Boston Traffic Ticket Law Firm